lazaralex2002/Electron/README.md

 ## Electron

 Electron is a project developed by me and <a href="https://github.com/AlexHodo"> @alexhodo </a> in C++, using the SFML library. <br>
 !!!
-This project does not use OOP principles because they were not known at the time of creation. !!! </br>
+This project does not correctly implement OOP principles because they were not studied at the time of creation. !!! </br>

 <b>Video Preview: